mvolkmann/blog/src/htmx.md

 the `hx-select` attribute which also provides a list of CSS selectors, but those specify a subset the elements to be included at the target location.

-Only one element in a response can use the `hx-swap-oob` attribute.
+For some use cases it may be useful to use the {% aTargetBlank "https://htmx.org/extensions/multi-swap/", "multi-swap" %} extension.
-To include more, see the {% aTargetBlank "https://htmx.org/extensions/multi-swap/", "multi-swap" %} extension.
+TODO: It's not clear to me yet what that adds.

 ### Custom Events